prowler-cloud/prowler/README.md

 With Prowler you can:

 - Get a direct colorful or monochrome report
-- A HTML, CSV, JUNIT, JSON or JSON ASFF format report
+- A HTML, CSV, JUNIT, JSON or JSON ASFF (Security Hub) format report
 - Send findings directly to Security Hub
 - Run specific checks and groups or create your own
 - Check multiple AWS accounts in parallel or sequentially